dharshinipriyak/dharshinipriyak/README.md

 - 👋 Hi, I’m @dharshinipriyak
 - 👀 I’m interested in Web developing
-- 🌱 I’m currently learning Front End Technologies and UI/UX designing.
+- 🌱 I’m currently learning UI/UX designing.

 <!---
 dharshinipriyak/dharshinipriyak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.